headerheader

 Banks can also go bankrupt or become victims of criminal acts.

-Germany has a very robust and regulated financial system, yet there have been a number of banks and payment service providers that have gone bankrupt here recently:
+Germany has a very robust and regulated financial system, but it has recently seen a number of banks and payment service providers fail:

 • 2021: Bankruptcy of Greensill Bank in Bremen (Germany)